 Kinsta is a powerful managed web host that focuses on WordPress.
-With 7 data centres placed on 4 continents, these guys are proud to have expert tech staff who are ready to provide high-quality hosting and WordPress support 24/7.
-Free migration, higher page loading speeds, free CDN, SSl+SPDY support, a high level of security, auto updates and backups, and a number of cool features for developers are included in their plans.
-Pricing starts at $287 monthly and increases depending on the plan you choose.
+With 17 data centers placed on 5 continents, these guys are proud to have expert tech staff who are ready to provide high-quality hosting and WordPress support 24/7.
+Free migrations, higher page loading speeds, free CDN and SSL, a high level of security, auto-updates and backups, and a number of cool features for developers are included in their plans.
+Pricing starts at $30 monthly and increases depending on the plan you choose.

 Managed WordPress hosting by DreamHost will impress you with its high speed.
 Thanks to the implementation of SSDs, PHP 5.5 with OPcache and optional HHVM you may forget about slow page loading speeds and any accidental errors.
 Paying as low s $19.95/mo you will get 30GB of SSD Storage, unlimited email addresses, automatic WP installation, control panel management, auto-scaling RAM, isolated MySQL database servers, and more.